RobertOstermann/maple-river-basketball/README.md

 # March Madness Auction

-This is an auction site for the NCAA Tournament.
+This is the website for the maple river basketball offseason program.

 # Server